hackerschoice/hackerschoice.github.io/ssh-it/deploy/index.md

 ./ssh-it-deploy.sh
 ```

-Special thanks to BadAdvert1zer for ideas and testing.
+Special thanks to Gerald and BadAdvert1zer for ideas and testing.

 ### Contact